About the Workshop

 Those who successfully complete Your Personal Odyssey will be invited to join a mastermind group with other Odyssey graduates, where you can continue your learning, exchange critiques, help each other solve problems, and find companionship and support.

-You'll also be invited to join the Odyssey discussion and critique boards and become part of the wider Odyssey community.
+You’ll also be invited to join the Odyssey Discord and become part of the wider Odyssey community.

 And you’ll become eligible to be invited to The Never-Ending Odyssey, the 8-day program for Odyssey workshop graduates.